WittsMei/Spotify-Digital-Campaign-Format-Insights-Overview/README.md

 ## Recommendations & Next Step

 - **Carousel Ads**: Reallocate budget from Drip Campaigns, Sponsored Posts, Search Ads, and Display Ads (Content Promotion campaign type) to Carousel Ads (Retention campaign type) and Influencer Partnership (Brand Awareness campaign type) to maximize ROI.
 Consider expanding their use to other campaign types where relevant.
-- **Video Ads**: Video Ads, while generating the highest impressions and sign-ups, suffer from a low CTR (0.71%).
+- **Video Ads**: While Video Ads generate the highest impressions and sign-ups, their low CTR (0.71%) indicates weak engagement.
 This suggests that while they reach a broad audience, their engagement is relatively weak.
 Focus on Brand Awareness-type and Cross Cell-type (low cost) marketing, and less on Upsell, Educational, and Seasonal campaign typess, which had low signup rate and CTR.
 - **Welcome Series**: Investigate the cause of high cost per signup for Welcome Series, particularly on Brand Awareness, Re-engagement, and Seasonal campaign types.
 Also, consider reallocating budget to more cost-effective campaigns, such as Carousel Ads.